Camp Verde Bugle

 Sports

-Camp Verde High School Athlete of the Week: Tristian Stanfield
+Camp Verde High School Athlete of the Week: Tanna Decker

-CAMP VERDE – Not 16 years of age until May, Camp Verde’s Tristian Stanfield is already a man at 220 pounds.
-Says his coach, Stanfield has “always been a beast on the mat.”January 12, 2017
+CAMP VERDE – Though she’s been playing basketball since Parks and Rec’s grasshopper league, 14-year-old Tanna Decker was “just expecting” to play on Camp Verde High School’s junior varsity team this year.January 19, 2017

 Opinions